The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 All right.

-So, and I and I was on the phone on FaceTime with people who were at those gates for hours, hour after hour after hour.
+So, and I, and I was on the phone on FaceTime with people who were at those gates for hours, hour after hour after hour.

 I know I lived in real time.

-And you will never escape the truth on that.
+You will never, ever escape that history and you will never escape the truth on that.

 You know, and we are not even close to accountability for what has been done in Afghanistan.